Sigrid242/Data-Analysis-using-AWS-services-Athena-Glue-S3-IAM-Quicksight/README.md

-4- Data query is performed in Athena, then results are loaded to data-science-query-bucket-results
+4- Data query is performed in Athena, then results are loaded to data-science-bucket-results

 5- Data is extracted from S3 using Quicksight to build report